DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 We think having a time-stamped update is a helpful way of showing the message is recent and that the team is aware of the issues.
 We’ve added it to our standard maintenance page.

-October is a busy time for Register as data is being checked for the ITT Census publication - so we wanted to avoid unnecessary emails to our support teams if we could.
+October is a busy time for Register as data is being checked for the ITT Census publication —  we wanted to avoid emails to our support teams if we could.
 The update made sure to include extra details about what users of the HESA collection system should do.

 ## Preparing for future outages

-We learned a few lessons from our recent incident that related to our maintenance page.
+We learned a couple of lessons from our recent incident that related to our maintenance page.

 Firstly, not all the team was aware of the page’s existence or how to deploy it.
 We have now made sure the team is aware and more developers know how to use it.

-Secondly, the initial content in the page related to some planned maintenance from March 2022.
+Secondly, the initial content in the page related to planned maintenance from March 2022.
 We’ve now updated the default page to have generic outage content that can be deployed quickly.
-This can then be updated with a relevant outage-specific message by our content designer as details are learned.
+This can then be updated with an outage-specific message by our content designer as details are learned.

 We’ve also updated our maintenance page with template styles and messages, so that developers have everything they need to update it quickly and independently.